 Earnslaw Burn Track

-The Earnslaw Burn Track/Pikirakatahi is a stunning overnighter, which has shot straight to the top of my list of favourite NZ overnight tramps thus far – for the *wow* factor.
-The track sidles through the forest above the true left of the Earnslaw Burn for about 8.5 km before breaking out into a grassy valley for a further 4.5 km or so to the base of Mt Earnslaw and the Earnslaw Glacier.
-It surely offers some of the most impressive views you’re likely to get for an overnighter in New Zealand.
-(But then again, my tramping career has only spanned 4.5 years thus far – so I’ll let you know when I beat it!).
+The Earnslaw Burn Track is a stunning tramp, which is certainly up there for the wow factor.
+The track sidles through the forest (DOC land) above the true left of the Earnslaw Burn for about 8.5 km before breaking out into a grassy valley (which is private land – Earnslaw Station) for a further 4.5 km or so, to the base of Mt Earnslaw and the Earnslaw Glacier.
+Allow for at least 12 hours return.

 The Earnslaw Burn track starts from Lovers Leap Road, about 20 minutes from Glenorchy on the road to Paradise.
 Google maps will get you there, but about 4 km after the Routeburn turnoff take the right-hand fork by a silver letterbox, then cross a small stream.
-The parking spot is about 1.5 Kms further down on the left, before the big bend.
+The parking spot is about 1.5 km further down on the left, before the big bend.
 There were about six vehicles in the parking area when I arrived (just outside of the school holidays on a weekday at the end of January).
-There are no toilets, so stop in Glenorchy on your way through.
+There are no toilets at the car park, so stop in Glenorchy on your way through.

 The Track and Timings Earnslaw Burn Track

-Having spent most of this summer tramping and it being very dry conditions, I was up for a sporty mission and really got into it.
-It took me 3.5 hours from the car park to the bush line with a 10-minute break.
-If you go when it’s wet, expect the track to take longer than you had planned – the tree roots and gullies would be slippery and pretty treacherous.
+I walked the Earnslaw Burn track after spending most of the summer tramping, so my fitness was excellent.
+I was up for a sporty mission and got stuck into it, taking 3.5 hours from the car park to the bush line with a 10-minute break.
+This was during dry, summer conditions.
+If you go when it’s wet, expect the track to take much longer than planned – the tree roots and gullies will be slippery and treacherous.

 Earnslaw Burn Car Park into the Forest

-I started walking at 8 am.
-I clambered around the locked gate at the car park and headed straight across to the trees.
-There’s a large marker and some signage in the distance.
+I started walking at 8 am, crossed the gate at the car park and headed across to the trees.
+There was a large marker and a marker in the distance.
 (Don’t head down to the left – towards the river).
 The track began with a 100m climb through the beech forest, easing into a gentler 200m climb over time.
 There was a short section through grass and ferns early on, so be prepared for wet feet if it’s a dewy morning.

 I arrived at the first river marked on the topo map at 9.45 am.
 Shortly afterwards, after a sketchy little gully, I lost the track momentarily whilst not paying attention to the markers, and had to backtrack after finding myself perched on a little ledge above a drop nowhere to go.